Estonia has just dropped all of it's COVID-19 travel restrictions, but how much do you know about this small Baltic nation?

 For Estonians, who experience the highest population of the species in all of Europe, bears are built into their seasons, with mother bears and their new cubs commonly being seen throughout the spring and summer months.

-Foraging is a big part of Estonian’s incredible food scene
+Foraging is a big part of Estonian’s incredible food culture

-With rich wilderness at their door, foraging is commonplace in Estonian’s culture, with the practice appearing in high-end restaurants, as well as in the average home kitchen.
+With rich wilderness at their door, foraging is commonplace in Estonian cuisine, with the practice appearing in high-end restaurants, as well as in the average home kitchen.

-For any keen foodies, there are many hiking tours run by experienced foragers handing down advice on where to find the best delicacies, while imparting their wisdom over what to pick and how to store the produce through the winter.
+For any keen foodies, there are many hiking tours run by experienced foragers.
+They'll share their local wisdom on where to find the best delicacies, what to pick and how to store the produce through the winter.

 Estonia’s mysterious fifth month